JaredEngelken/High-Performance-Computing-Course/README.md

 All code was written by Jared Engelken with inspiration and assisstance from the lectures and works of Andreas Greiner, Jan Mees, and Lars Pastewka.

-Code is categorically named by its associated milestone:
+Code is categorically named by its associated milestone and the progress iteration:

 1: Streaming Operator

 2: Collision Operator

 3: Shear Wave Decay Simulation

 4: Couette Flow Simulation

 5: Poiseulle Flow Simulation

 6: Sliding-Lid Simulation

 7: Parallelization of the Sliding-Lid Simulation